hggh/sshkeymanager-django/README.md

 # SSH Key Manager  [![Build Status](https://api.travis-ci.org/hggh/sshkeymanager-django.svg)](https://travis-ci.org/hggh/sshkeymanager-django)

-Manage your public SSH Keys inside a Django web application and deploy the SSH keys via your configuration management or via scp/rsync.
+Manage your public SSH Keys inside a web application and deploy them via your configuration management or via a script.

-**Yet not production ready!**
+A easy to use SSH public key deployment to centrally manage your SSH public keys.

+With SSH Key Manager you can group your servers and map accounts to the groups.
+You can also group a number of keys to a keyring and map this keyring to a account.

 ## Screenshots of the web application